 Jazz’s interests include growing food, cooking food, and eating food.
 She draws inspiration from a wide variety of sources and traditions, including the Amish, permaculture, Woody Guthrie, and the works of Kurt Vonnegut and Wendell Berry.

-Alysse Gear - Administrative Coordinator
+Alysse Gear - Development and Administrative Coordinator

 In her spare time, Alysse writes a blog about women following their dreams, picks recyclables out of trash cans and tries really really hard not to fall over during every pose in yoga class.